- About Us

 Coastal & Marine has been heavily involved in both Rounds 1 and 2 of offshore wind farm development, and we also have experience of other forms of marine renewables such as wave power and current turbines.

 We have been a leading provider of archaeological input into the EIA and consenting process for numerous schemes, typically involving desk-based studies and marine geophysical interpretation.
 WA has been able to draw upon its experience as one of the largest providers of archaeological services on land to make sure that the often complicated impacts associated with terrestrial export cables are adequately addressed.
 Our EIA work has included walkover surveys on land and in intertidal areas, and geoarchaeological assessments of offshore cores.

-WA C&M's leading role in dealing with the archaeological issues surrounding offshore renewables was reflected in a commission to prepare Guidance for the industry, published by Cowrie in January 2007.
+Coastal & Marine's leading role in dealing with the archaeological issues surrounding offshore renewables was reflected in a commission to prepare guidance for the industry, published by Cowrie in January 2007.